 If you are an employee, complete Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.
-Enter on line 27, Schedule A (Form 1040) that part of the amount on line 10 of Form 2106, or line 6 of Form 2106-EZ, that is related to your impairment.
-Enter the amount that is unrelated to your impairment on line 20, Schedule A (Form 1040).
+Enter on Schedule A (Form 1040), line 27, that part of the amount on Form 2106, line 10, or Form 2106-EZ, line 6, that is related to your impairment.
+Enter the amount that is unrelated to your impairment on Schedule A (Form 1040), line 20.
 Your impairment-related work expenses are not subject to the 2%-of-adjusted-gross-income limit that applies to other employee business expenses.